 Keely's own dance in health practice and research focuses on dance for people with multiple sclerosis.
 She is a founding member of the UF Health Shands Arts in Medicine's Dance for MS class - a class designed by dancers, neurologists and people with MS to benefit those with MS through enhanced physical and social wellbeing.
 Most recently, she completed a mixed-methods research study to explore the impact of dance on self-efficacy for people with multiple sclerosis.

-Keely is located in Washington DC, where she currently serves as Project Manager (Contractor) for Creative Forces®: NEA Military Healing Arts Network, an intiaitve of the National Endowment for the Arts that seeks to improve the health, wellbeing, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers through the arts.
+Keely is located in Washington DC, where she has served as Project Manager (Contractor) for Creative Forces®: NEA Military Healing Arts Network, an intiaitve of the National Endowment for the Arts that seeks to improve the health, wellbeing, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers through the arts.
 She has also worked with the International Arts + Mind Lab at Johns Hopkins School of Medicine, Pedersen Brain Science Institute to support research, outreach and education initiatives with a focus on the Impact Thinking Model, a translational research approach to enhance human potential in health, wellbeing and learning through the arts.

 Keely has trained, taught and performed as a dancer for over 15 years, and is an active member in the dance community with a deep commitment to the use of creativity to promote wellbeing.